fastify/proxy-addr/README.md

 proxyaddr(req, function (addr, i) { return i < 1 })
 ```

-The `trust` arugment may also be a single IP address string or an
+The `trust` argument may also be a single IP address string or an
 array of trusted addresses, as plain IP addresses, CIDR-formatted
 strings, or IP/netmask strings.